Personalized Guidance and Development

 Convenient Program Options

-From undergraduate programs and graduate programs offered in-person, to our flexible online or hybrid graduate programs, we create an experience that is as convenient as it is comprehensive.
+From undergraduate programs and graduate programs offered in-person, to our flexible online programs, we create an experience that is as convenient as it is comprehensive.

 Roger Murray, M.Ed. ’09, graduate of the American Kodály Institute at Loyola, an internationally-renowned program that attracts graduate students across the nation and internationally, views the flexibility of Loyola’s programs as a major selling point, and something that speaks directly to meeting the needs of current and aspiring educators.
 "Personally the most appealing aspect of the Kodály program at Loyola was the summer programming," said Murray.
 "For educators, it can be a major challenge to take classes while also teaching at the same time during the regular school year.
 Even with the program being held during the summer, there was an abundance of educational resources that every student could take advantage of."